 If you spend any time in the Reykjavik area, you’ll likely end up in the Blue Lagoon.
 You can drive yourself, or take one of the popular Blue Lagoon tours.
 If you plan on going, be sure to check out our guide to the Blue Lagoon.

 Kirkufell, or church mountain, has been an important spiritual site in Iceland.
 It’s also one of the most beautiful.
 This mountain is the most photographed mountain in the country and is one of the must see places in Iceland.
 It has been featured in several movies, and in the Game of Thrones series.

 The Kirkjufell Mountain sticks out into the Atlantic Ocean near the town of Grundarfjordur.
 The mountain is surrounded by the ocean on three sides.
 Adjacent to the mountain is the beautiful Kirkjufellsfoss waterfall, which is fed by the Snaefellsjokull glacier, and is one of the most photographed waterfalls in Iceland.
 This is natural landmark that is not to be missed!

 Getting to Kirkjufell involved a two-hour drive from Reykjavik.
 There are numerous day trips from Reykjavik to Kirkufell.

-Iceland’s cold North Atlantic waters are prime whale watching territory.
+The cold North Atlantic waters are prime whale watching territory.
 There are opportunities for whale watching throughout the country, including along the south coast and from the harbor in Reykjavik.
 However, we found the best opportunity is in the north of Iceland in the Shaky Bay.
 Going whale watching in Husavik is a magical chance see these giants up close and one of the top Iceland attractions.